Quantalabs/blog.rvind.dev/content/riemann.md

 <p align="center">
 <midi-player src="/riemann/IVI.mid" sound-font> </midi-player></p>

-The \\(I\\) chord is built from the first 5 notes, using every other note starting with C (C, E, G).
-The \\(V\\) is built from the 5th note, using every other note for 3 notes (we repeat the scale once we pass C, so G, B, D).
+The \\(I\\) chord is built from the first, third, and fifth notes.
+The \\(V\\) chord is built from the fifth, seventh, and second notes (we wrap around the scale once we reach the end).
 Similar to how we built those chords, we can build any other 3 note chord by using every other note.
 We call the intervals these chords are built from "thirds", and we call the chord a "triad".
 The triad is built off of the "root", and the second and third notes are called the third and fifth, respectively.

 <p style="text-align: center;" align="center" id="triads"></p>